Polychromatic

-The instructor was a professional photographer, who unraveled mysteries, revealed revelations, made sense of the nonsensical, and answered all my unasked questions (who knew to ask such things?) about photography.
 How?
-He got into the physics of light (source of all color), the nature of sunlight and Earth’s atmosphere, reflective vs. absorptive qualities of surfaces and materials, and how to incorporate color more effectively in each photographic image.
-It was fascinating to me — I learned so much scientifically, technically, and creatively!
+He got into the physics of light (source of all color), the nature of sunlight and Earth’s atmosphere, reflective vs. absorptive qualities of surfaces and materials, how to incorporate and compose with color more effectively in each photographic image.
+All this scientific, technical, and creative information was completely fascinating to me!
+To this day, I use the lessons learned in that one great class…

-Years later, I still recall and use what I learned in that class.
-One key lesson about color is in my mind every time a camera is in my hands!
-By now, it’s a combination of what the professor taught, what I learned from doing the assignments, and my photography experiences since then.
-Here’s the BIG lesson as I remember it, modified slightly (no doubt) in my mind over time, now distilled down to a one-liner bit of advice:
+Years later, one particular lesson he taught me about color guides my mind’s eye whenever I look through a camera.
+Today, it’s a blend of what the teacher taught, what I learned from the class assignments and critiques, plus my own photography experiences since then.
+Here’s the simple, essential color lesson as I remember it, modified slightly (no doubt) in my mind over time, distilled down to 6-words of advice:

 Do color photography for color’s sake.

-As you may discern, this brief statement (six words), is thought-provoking and nuanced!
-Filtering it through my personal aesthetic and creative proclivities, this simple idea has enormous depth and many possible interpretations.
-Especially when the professor also said, “If you’re not going to make good use of color in your photograph, you should shoot black-and-white!”
+As you may discern, this brief, simple statement has layers of depth and nuance.
+To me, it is quite provocative, opening my aesthetic and creativity to virtually endless possibilities!
+But, if I recall correctly, the professor elaborated further, bluntly stating, “If you’re not going to make good use of color in your photograph, you may as well shoot black-and-white!”
 Or something like that…

 • Naked Winter Tree vs. the Polar Vortex.
 Remages